Jermaine Bell

-Jermaine Bell is a Montserratian footballer who plays as a defender for Diamond Valley United.
+Jermaine Bell is a Montserratian footballer who played as a Winger for Yarraville Glory.

 Career

 In 2014, Bell signed for Australian sixth tier side Williamstown SC.
 In 2015, he signed for Shoreham in the English ninth tier.
-After that, he signed for Australian fifth tier club Diamond Valley United.
+After that, he signed for Australian fifth tier club Diamond Valley United. in 2017 and 18 he played for Australian side Western Suburbs.
+2019 he played for Brunswick United for a short period.
+2021 he played for Australian fourth tier Yarraville Glory.